adloky/smalls/benoni-b-ss.md

 **14.Bg5 Qd7!?**

 We avoid the pin and prepare to push ...b5 after ...Bxc4 and ...a6.
-There is no need to play ...h6 yet, so as not to weaken our king?s position.
+There is no need to play ...h6 yet, so as not to weaken our king's position.

 **15.Qd2 Bxc4**